jeroenbouwman/CASCADe/docs/source/howto.rst

 The files used in this example are for spectral data of the transit of WASP 19 b observed with the WFC3 instrument of HST and are part of the example use cases part of the :blue:`CASCADe` distribution.
-For furthere details see the :doc:`examples` sections of the documentation.
+For further details see the :doc:`examples` sections of the documentation.
 Before running the code, make sure that the paths specified in the initialization files are correctly set in addition to the path settings of the :blue:`CASCADe` environment variables (see the :doc:`environment` section of the documentation for further details).